 Sep 10, 2025

 Don’t count yourself out.
-The Holy Spirit inside of you is your teacher, your guide, your comforter.
-He is the power that enables you to bring change wherever you go.
-You may not feel ready, but He is.
+The Holy Spirit is your Helper, Guide, and Strength.
+He empowers you to bring change wherever you go.

-If you’ve ever doubted whether God could still use you, or whether He still moves in power, the answer is yes.
-You were made alive with Christ, not just to survive but to be a carrier of His glory.
-It’s time to believe again, hope again, and expect again.
+If you’ve wondered whether God can still use you, the answer is yes.
+You were made alive with Christ to be a carrier of His glory.

 Gil Howard-Browne